How Your Credit Score Affects Car Insurance Rates & What to Do

 States That Ban or Restrict Credit Scoring for Car Insurance

 Not every state allows insurers to use credit scores freely.
-Several have passed laws banning or heavily restricting the practice.
-If you live in one of these states, your credit won't affect your car insurance rate at all.
+Several states have passed laws banning or heavily restricting the practice.
+If you live in one of these states, your credit won't affect your car insurance rate at all — or only in very limited ways.
+Understanding how car insurance rate regulation works by state helps you know what consumer protections are in place where you live.

 States With a Full Ban

-• California — Insurers are fully prohibited from using credit in underwriting or rating auto policies.
+• California — Insurers are fully prohibited from using credit in underwriting or rating auto policies (via Proposition 103).

 • Hawaii — Credit ratings cannot be used in any underwriting standards or premium rating plans.